emma-dillon/emma-dillon.github.io/README.md

 I am a sophomore at Lehigh University studying Political Science and Journalism.
 I've lived in Larchmont, NY my entire life, but have loved exploring the ins and outs of Lehigh's campus.
 Please feel free to connect with me on my [LinkedIn](https://www.linkedin.com/in/emmadillon98/) page.
 ![Emma](https://github.com/emma-dillon/emma-dillon.github.io/blob/master/13978330_617525525076189_670056409_o%20(1).jpg?raw=true)

+## Welcome to my page: A comic
+To welcome you all to my Github page, please enjoy this comic.
+Have a wonderful day!

 ## Lehigh Student's Demographics: An Infographic
 A common fallacy among students, is that everyone who attends Lehigh is from New Jersey.
 Below is an infographic of the demographics of where Lehigh University students are from.
 ![LehighInfographic](https://github.com/emma-dillon/emma-dillon.github.io/blob/master/Raise%20your%20glass.png?raw=true)